simbricks/sigcomm22-artifact/README.md

 The runtime also supports running multiple experiments in parallel when specifying `--parallel`.
 The runtime will ensure not to oversubscribe cores.
 This is useful for experiments that do not measure simulation time, but are only concerned with behavior of the simulated system.
 For the experiments measuring simulation time, running them in parallel can affect simulation time (among other things because of CPU thermal management as described in the paper).
 So we suggest running these experiments sequentially.

 Note that the orchstration script will only successfully write the output to the json file if the experiment finishes cleanly (as opposed to interrupting the python script, e.g., with Ctrl+C).
-To abort an experiment without losing the output typically manually killing all host simulators (qemu-system-x86 or gem5 will cause the experiment to complete).
+To abort an experiment without losing the output typically requires manually killing all host simulators (killing qemu-system-x86 or gem5 will cause the experiment to complete).

 Finally, a few of the experiments for baselines do not involve SimBricks, and for these we use shell scripts to directly run these (see per-experiment details).